 Frugal Living Podcast: Is Black Friday Still a Thing?

-In the first-ever episode of the Frugal Living podcast, host Jim Markus talks with Casey Runyan of Brad’s Deals about Black Friday.
+In the first-ever episode of Frugal Living, host Jim Markus talks with Casey Runyan of Brad’s Deals about Black Friday.
 The conversation also covers holiday shopping in 2020 and how it’s going to be affected by the pandemic.
-You can listen to the Frugal Living Podcast on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.
+You can listen to Frugal Living with Jim Markus on Apple Podcasts, on Spotify, on Anchor.fm, or anywhere you go to find podcasts.

 Frugal Living: Episode 1

 The pandemic caused a lot of changes this year, and Black Friday shopping is one of them.
 Waiting in line for doorbuster deals, rushing through packed stores trying to grab the latest big-ticket item or hot holiday toy are out.
 But is Black Friday dead?
 That depends on what you mean by Black Friday.
 As Casey explains, Black Friday has evolved into a bigger and broader shopping event over the last decade.